Topics included in this article:

 Live Agent Calibration Mode

-Stop Monitoring with Authorized Badge Entry
+Stop Alarm Monitoring With Authorized Badge Entry

 Requirements:

-- To disarm the system using a badge, users must have an authorized badge and their access grant schedule must align with the time they are trying to disarm.
+- To disarm the system using a badge, users must have an authorized badge, and their access grant schedule must align with the time they are trying to disarm.
 If there is a conflict with their access grant schedule, they will be unable to badge in or disarm the system.

 - Re-arming the system is not affected by the access grant schedule.
 It still requires either a scheduled monitoring setup or a manual activation via the console, mobile app, or iPad app.

-1. Navigate to the "Locations" page and select on the location that you want to enable this feature for. |
+| 1.
+Navigate to the "Locations" page and select on the location that you want to enable this feature for. |

 |

-3. Toggle on the setting "Stop Monitoring With Authorized Badge Entry." |
+| 3.
+Toggle on the setting "Stop Monitoring With Authorized Badge Entry." |

 Verification Best Practices